Select a language

 We defend open source principles on behalf of our customers and communities.

-We fight legal and policy battles to protect open source liberties for ourselves and extend them to everyone else.
+We fight legal and policy battles to protect open source liberties for ourselves and everyone else.

 We keep the design simple and clean, using just the elements we need to communicate our point.